 The IRS Whistleblower Office has recently released Publication 5251 – The Whistleblower Claim Process.
 The new publication provides general guidance on the tax whistleblower program and clarity on the types of information whistleblowers should provide to the office.
-In addition, the publication explores what happens to claims after the IRS receives them, communication with the IRS after a submission, and a process timeline for claims.
+In addition, the publication explores what happens to claims after the IRS receives them and a process timeline for claims.

 Eligibility for Tax Whistleblower Reward

 Under the new tax whistleblower statute, the IRS is required to issue a reward to tax whistleblowers of 15 to 30% of proceeds from tax fraud or tax underpayments if:

 - the whistleblower provides specific and credible information that the IRS decides to take action on (a whistleblower cannot force the IRS to act on a tip);

 - the information relates to tax underpayments of over $2 million (or if the subject of the claim is an individual, his or her gross income must exceed $200,000 for at least one of the tax years in question); and